The Education Wars

 Jennifer Berkshire

 Jennifer Berkshire writes about education and politics for the Nation, the New Republic, the Baffler, the New York Times, and other publications.
-The creator and co-host of the education policy podcast “Have You Heard,” she teaches in the Education Studies program at Yale University and the Prison Education Program at Boston College.
+The creator and co-host of the education policy podcast “Have You Heard,” she teaches in the Prison Education Program at Boston College.
 She is the author of two previous books, including A Wolf at the Schoolhouse Door: The Dismantling of Public Education and the Future of School (with Jack Schneider).

 Photography: © marilyn humphries